Kettering Municipal Offices: History

 The design involved a symmetrical main frontage with thirteen bays facing onto Bowling Green Road with the end bays projected forward as pavilions; the central section of five bays, which slightly projected forward, featured a short flight of steps leading up to a doorway; there was a casement window on the first floor.
 The other bays in the central section featured tall casement windows flanked by Doric order columns, spanning the ground and first floors, and which supported a stone frieze, a brick entablature and a cornice.
 The second floor was fenestrated by a row of eight windows and was surmounted by a modillioned frieze, a brick entablature and a modillioned cornice and, at roof level, a lantern was installed.
 The end bays were blind but featured stone arches at second floor level.
-A council chamber was fitted inside the building and a porch was added when the former school was converted for municipal use in 1965.
+The old school hall was converted into a council chamber and a porch was added when the former school was converted for municipal use in 1965.

 A plaque was placed on the eastern end bay to reflect the twinning agreement that the council had entered into with Lahnstein in Germany a few years previously.
 The municipal building continued to serve as local seat of government after the enlarged Kettering Borough Council was formed in 1974 and another plaque was added to the eastern end bay after Kettering became a sister city to Kettering, Ohio in the United States in 1978.
 The building was reduced to the status of an area office for North Northamptonshire Council after the new council was formed with its headquarters in Corby in 2021.
-The building subsequently became the offices and meeting place of the newly-formed Kettering Town Council.
+The building also briefly served as headquarters for the new Kettering Town Council established as part of the 2021 reforms, until the town council moved to other premises in the town in 2022.